botamp/botamp-wordpress/README.md

 By clicking on the **Import all posts** button, you can import all of your existing posts into your bot.

 ### Order notifications
-By enabling order notifications, your customers can opt-in to receive messages from your Facebook page whenever their order status changes.
+By enabling order notifications for Woocommerce, your customers can opt-in to receive messages from your Facebook page whenever their order status changes.